1 Mentoring Origins and Evolution

 Staff in universities may have mentoring support for a variety of purposes, for example:

 - diversity agendas

-The form of mentoring could be peer or reciprocal (see Chapter 19).
+The form of mentoring could be peer or reciprocal (see Chapters 25 and 26).

 The example here is peer mentoring aimed at improving colleagues’ understanding of diversity issues.
 The relationship is reciprocal.
 The primary purpose is part of a learning and development agenda.
 This takes us down the right-hand column of Figure 1.3.

 Mentoring is a confidential relationship between two colleagues based on a mutual desire to understand social and cultural differences.
 It is additional to other forms of development offered within the university.
 Mentoring is a nondirective, nonjudgemental relationship that is broadly focused.
 The approach is aimed at systemic and individual change and is about creating genuine understanding of each other’s lived experiences.

 In this description, the confidential nature is stressed first.
 In this type of program, this is essential.
 Mutuality is also stressed, as are the nondirective and nonjudgemental aspects.
 The timeline isn’t mentioned in this description; however, it could be assumed that this is a longer-term relationship, and the discussions are about the future.
 The aim is systemic and individual change, so there is an organizational and individual focus.
 As both participants are both mentor and mentee to each other, the aim is mutual understanding and the development of the mentee’s potentials.

 Self-mentoring is a relatively new development in mentoring.
 Described as:

 A learner of any age, profession, gender, race, or ability who is willing to initiate and accept responsibility for self-development by devoting time to navigate within the culture of the environment in order to make the most of opportunity to strengthen competencies needed to enhance their leadership skills.
 (Carr et al., 2017, p.
 120).